 Following a family history of innovation and trying to farm in the most environmental manner possible, Steve started converting the farm to certified organic production in 1994.
 Starting with peaches, pears, cherries, and then apples, the farm is now 100% farmed with organic methods.
 Steve changed watering the orchard from wasteful furrow irrigation to sprinkler and drip irrigation.
 Combined with investments in many acres of new trees, frost control technology, and continued development and refinement of insect control, the family farm has remained in the forefront of orcharding.

-After wholesale markets became uneconomic, Steve and Becky (with the support of his parents and uncle) started retailing fruit in Denver at farmers markets.
-As Steve pulls out of the driveway on Friday nights during harvest heading to Denver, Shirley and Dean recall their dad leaving to drive to Denver in much the same way.
+After a collapse of wholesale markets, Ela Family Farms started retailing fruit in Denver at farmers markets.
+Just like Steve’s pulling out of the driveway heading to markets in Denver each Friday night during harvest, Shirley and Dean recall their dad leaving to drive to Denver in much the same way.

 Things often stay the same through generations.
 For us at Ela Family Farms that includes a commitment to bringing you the best possible tasting fruit, farming in a manner that is environmentally friendly, and supporting family farms.
 We take pride in our organic fruit and products and strive to ensure that our fruit will be the best you will taste, whether it be at farmers markets or in gift packs.